dgroomes/hibernate-playground/basic/README.md

 Here is a sign of age: <https://github.com/hibernate/hibernate-orm/releases>.
 The GitHub repo page still includes the "Releases" section.
 This is a common pitfall for projects that once used GitHub "Releases" to demarcate new releases but have since adopted a different strategy.
-The "Releases" section is thus a trap for newcomers who think that the 6 year old release on the frontpage is actually the latest release, when it's really not.
+The "Releases" section is thus a trap for newcomers who think that the 6-year-old release on the frontpage is actually the latest release, when it's really not.

 Another sign of age.
 The [*Hibernate Getting Started Guide*](https://docs.jboss.org/hibernate/orm/current/quickstart/html_single/#obtaining) says to download the Hibernate ZIP file from Sourceforge.
-But it looks like Sourceforge only went up to Hibernate 6.0.0 and maybe they've since abandoned it.
+But it looks like Sourceforge only went up to Hibernate 6.0.0, and maybe they've since abandoned it.
 Hibernate 6.1.1.Final was releases July 2022.
 I really want to download the ZIP because it apparently has a runnable example in a directory named `basic/`.
 I really want a runnable example because I can't figure out where to put my JDBC URL (I'm lost.
 I am supposed to use `hibernate.cfg.xml`?
 I can't find an example of